Monday, January 28, 2019

 How and why did Marie-Joseph make that trip?
 The only known facts come from her marriage record.
 On May 14, 1759, she married Louis Victor Edeline at Ste-Anne-de-Detroit parish.
 Louis Victor was a 28-year-old man from the Montreal area who had been living at Detroit since about 1750.
 The marriage record stated that Marie-Joseph had been in Detroit “for about two years or so,” and that she was a native of Philadelphia.
 Her father was called “André Thomas” and her mother’s name appeared to be written as “Lolis.”
 One more fact was that Marie-Joseph was a Catholic, or she wouldn’t have been allowed to marry her husband in the Church.

-It’s highly unlikely Marie-Joseph started out as a French Catholic; there were only about 40 Catholics living in Philadelphia in 1733.
+It’s highly unlikely Marie-Joseph started out as a French Catholic because very few Catholics were living in Philadelphia in 1733.
 Also the name “Thomas” may not have been a French name—her father was probably Andrew instead of André.
 Based on the birth year of her youngest child, Marie-Joseph would have been no older than about 18 when she came to Detroit, and she was probably a little younger.
 From all evidence, she had no family with her.
 Since the French and Indian War was raging at the time, it doesn’t seem plausible that she was part of some sort of pioneer migration, and as a teenage girl, she wouldn’t have trekked through a war zone by herself.

 But there is one way Marie-Joseph may have ended up at Detroit: as a captive.
 Her family may have been among the many settlers who were homesteading on the frontier in Pennsylvania.
 It was said that thousands of settlers were raided by hostile Indians during that time, with adults killed and children abducted.
 Often children, even teenagers, were raised as members of a tribe, and some were transported for long distances.
 So it was possible for Marie-Joseph to have been captured, then handed off to the French in Detroit.
 There she may have been taught French by nuns and converted to Catholicism.